-Obviously I came home and had a Google.
+She gave me the rough story, but obviously I came home and had a Google to find out more.
 I also found a documentary about the twins to watch with a creepy title called Bound By Flesh which I thought would be second-rate, but was actually interesting!

 Violet and Daisy were huge vaudeville stars in America in the 1920s and 30s.
 They were born at 18 Riley Road, joined at the hip and buttocks until they died in their sixties – funnily enough in the Hong Kong Flu pandemic which swept America in the 1960s (I’m writing this in the midst of the Covid-19 pandemic).
 They worked with big names like Bob Hope and counted world-famous escapologist, Harry Houdini, as a close friend.
 Yet despite their incredible lives, they seem to have fallen into obscurity here in Brighton and deserve more attention than they get.

 Weeks after they were born, they were put on display in a local pub.
 Three months later – at their own christening no less – they were shown under their first stage name: The Brighton United Twins.
 This would explain all the pictures I unearthed of them dressed up, with big smiles on their faces, ready to perform.
 As it turns out, this glamorous appearance was just a facade because behind the scenes they were being abused and exploited by their owner.